ansible-collections/overview/collection_requirements.rst

 Other directories
 -----------------

 Collections MUST not use files outside ``meta/``, ``plugins/``, ``roles/`` and ``playbooks/`` in public plugins, roles and playbooks they contain.
-They must work if every file or directory is deleted from the installed collection except these directories and their contents.
+A collection must work if every file or directory is deleted from the installed collection except these directories and their contents.

 In the previous paragraph, `"public"` means that internal plugins, roles and playbooks, for example which are part of tests, only used to release the collection, etc. are not affected.
 Everything that can be used from other collections or user playbooks and roles, as well as playbooks that can be called by FQCN, is public.